Michael A. Chaney

 Associate Professor of EnglishVice Chair of the English Department

-I specialize in 19th-century American and African American literature and culture, with a focus on race representation, mixed-race identity, and the interrelationship of literature and visual culture.
-Other research and teaching interests include graphic novels, autobiography, and critical race studies of historical and contemporary genre fiction.
+I specialize in 19th-century American and African American literature and culture, with a focus on race representation, mixed-race identity, and visual culture.
+Other research and teaching interests include comics and graphic novels, autobiography, and flash fiction.